Quansight-Labs/quansight-labs-site/posts/2021/10/jupyter-community-calls.md

 The code, and its abstractions, unite developers and their patrons; a struggle for growing/evolving open communities is to make sure these groups remain connected.
 A lot of us showed up for the code, but hung around for the community.
-We'll continue this work talking about the monthly Jupyter community calls, and how they help all [jovyans](https://jupyter.readthedocs.io/en/latest/community/content-community.html#what-is-a-jovyan) stay connected.
+We'll continue this post talking about the monthly Jupyter community calls, and how they help all [jovyans](https://jupyter.readthedocs.io/en/latest/community/content-community.html#what-is-a-jovyan), Project Jupyter's pet name for their developers and users, stay connected.

 ## Why community calls?

+  > A lot of us showed up for the code, but hung around for the community.

 [Project Jupyter has a rich community calendar](https://jupyter.org/events) spanning different projects in the ecosystem.
 Although these events are open to all, the meetings can appear daunting and exclusive.